-You are deemed to have met the continuing education (CE) requirement for the renewal period (November 1, to November 30) for the coming year only. (e.g., if graduation date is May, 2019, a pharmacist licence is obtained in July, 2019 then during the renewal process for the year 2020, you are deemed to have met the continuing education requirement).
-Every year thereafter, please refer to the continuous professional development requirements [ LINK]
+You are deemed to have met the continuing education (CE) requirement for the renewal period (November 1 to November 30) for the coming year only. (e.g., if graduation date is May, 2019, a pharmacist license is obtained in July, 2019 then during the renewal process for the year 2020, you are deemed to have met the continuing education requirement).
+Every year thereafter, please refer to the continuous professional development requirements [LINK]

 Post-Graduation Education/Training (Residency program)

 You must be registered with the New Brunswick College of Pharmacists to be permitted to work in a pharmacy to complete a postgraduate program (Residency, PharmD, etc.).
 Please see “Pharmacist Graduates” section above to apply.